-Professor Okolo is passionate about improvement of healthcare services through global collaborations aimed at development of efficient health systems, and the upskilling of healthcare professionals with an unrelenting focus on clinical quality.
-He believes that to improve population health, healthcare provision in developing countries should address the wider issues of health and well-being as well as illness and disease.
+Professor Okolo believes that to improve population health, intervention programs in developing countries should address the wider issues of health and well-being as well as illness and disease.